 I’ve already made a Cricut Joy birthday card and plan on making many more cards for all of the holidays.

 What you Need to Make Your Own Easter Cards

-If you would like to make homemade Easter or other cards with Cricut Joy to send to family, friends, nursing home residents, healthcare workers to brighten their day, here are the supplies you need.
-You can get Cricut Joy supplies from Cricut shipped straight to your house or pick up at a local store if your state allows.
+If you would like to make homemade Easter or other cards with Cricut Joy to send to family, friends, or nursing home residents to brighten their day, here are the supplies you need.
+You can get Cricut Joy supplies from Cricut shipped straight to your house or pick up at a local store.